How to Speed Up a Squarespace Website (2026 Guide) – 13 Easy Fixes

 • Ensure your images are the correct size and format for the web.

 With these techniques, you can optimize the site speed and how it runs in front of the user quickly and effectively.
-However, even if you have no idea how to code, there are tools that can assist you in this process even more effectively, such as Website Speedy.

-11. Choose Web Fonts That Load Quickly:
+12. Choose Web Fonts That Load Quickly

 Make Your Website Load Faster on All Devices